MaksDubina/rsschool-cv/cv.md

 - *Email:* mgd8832@gmail.com
 - *GitHub:* [MaksDubina](https://github.com/MaksDubina)
 ## About Me:
-    I don't know what to write here, but I can say that I get along well with the people I work with.
+    I can say that I get along well with the people I work with.
 I am a fast learner and have a great interest in web development.

 ## Skills:
 - *HTML*